Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Feedback for Collision-Free Scheduling

-The two formulations in \eqref{eq:fixed_rate} and \eqref{eq:variable_rate} both have their utility.
-Feedback via a fixed-length code is easier to implement and does not require prior knowledge of the distribution of the activity pattern $\mathbf{A}$, but a variable-length code achieves a lower feedback rate.
-Both have interesting theoretical properties.
+The two formulations \eqref{eq:rf_star} and \eqref{eq:rv_star} each have their utility.
+Feedback via a fixed-length code is easier to implement, but a variable-length code achieves a lower feedback rate.

-The goal of this paper is to find minimum-rate encoding and decoding rules to properly schedule the active users.
+The above formulation frames scheduling as a zero-error problem, where no two users are ever assigned the same slot.
+As we show in the following sections, this formulation allows us to leverage existing results in combinatorics and develop concise bounds.
+In the motivating massive random access problem, however, the scheduling phase is only one part of a three-phase scheme where the other two phases consist of transmissions over a noisy channel and generally have some small probability of error.
+Thus, non-zero end-to-end error probability is unavoidable.
+The study of the scheduling problem where some small probability of collision is allowed may be an interesting case for future study.

 In the first part of this paper, we focus on the $b=k$ case.
+When this is the case, we use the notation $R_f^*(n,k) \triangleq R_f^*(n,k,k)$ and $R_v^*(n,k) \triangleq R_v^*(n,k,k)$ for simplicity.
 When $b > k$, the minimum rate to ensure collision-free scheduling is clearly a non-increasing function of $b$ for fixed $k$ and $n$.
 In fact, having a large number of scheduling slots can significantly reduce the feedback rate.
-This trade-off is investigated in Section \ref{sec:tradeoff}.
-Extension to the $b < k$ case is treated in Section \ref{sec:multiuser}.
+This trade-off is investigated in the second part of this paper.
+The third part of the paper investigates extension to the $b < k$ case.